-On December 14, 2012 a Transportation Agreement was signed by the Company with the Ministry of Transportation and Telecommunications of Chile to replace the aforementioned Exhibit 1.
+On December 14, 2012, a Transportation Agreement was signed to replace Annex No. 1, referred to above.

 Beginning on February 11, 2019 a new transportation agreement is in force between the Company and the Ministry of Transportation and Telecommunications of Chile, which established a flat-rate technical fare of Ch\$\$480.18 per confirmed transported passenger, taking November 2018 as a base, and which is updated monthly by the indexation polynomial, included in this new agreement, which takes into consideration changes in the variables making up the Company's long-term cost structure (Consumer Price Index, US dollar, euro, power and electric energy price).
 This allows for a partial natural hedge in case of cost variations caused by an increase in certain variables making up the polynomial.